-If a valid DBS is supplied, One Call 24 will complete an Update Service check prior to the assignment start date and every 3 months thereafter and on the annual expiry of the DBS certificate.
+If a valid DBS certificate is provided, OneCall24 will carry out a DBS Update Service check prior to the candidate's assignment start date and continue to perform checks every six months thereafter, as well as on the annual anniversary of the certificate's issue.

-In the case of a candidate not having a current/Valid DBS, One Call 24 will apply for a new Enhanced disclosure.
-The applicants are sent the necessary guidance in order to complete the application online and in order to understand what information is required by One Call 24 in order to ID verify their DBS application and complete the application process.
+In cases where a candidate does not have a current or valid DBS, OneCall24 will initiate a new Enhanced DBS application.
+Candidates are sent clear guidance to help them complete the online application and understand what supporting information is required for OneCall24 to verify their identity and complete the DBS process.

-One Call 24 will ensure that a satisfactory returned DBS is in place prior to the assignment start date, with a new DBS applied for annually thereafter (if the worker does not sign up to the update service).
+OneCall24 will ensure that a satisfactory returned DBS is in place prior to the assignment start date, with a new DBS applied for annually thereafter (if the worker does not sign up to the update service).